vicky61992/R_Project_Shiny_Dashboard/README.md

 # Fighter Analysis Dashboard

-There are 4 tabs in my dashboard.
-Every Tabs give you unique information. basically my analysis is focus on different different weight division for fighters in both Mens and Womens categories.
+My analysis is focus on fighters of various weight division in both Mens and Womens categories. there are twelve weight division we can select weight division and fighters it shows you two graphs and one top five fighter table in that weight division which your selected. in third tab user are allow to select fighter, oppenent and weight division. in fourth tab you can find the source code of this shiny application.

 # To Run the Application run below code in your R-Studio
 runGitHub("R_Project_Shiny_Dashboard","vicky61992","master")